TUDelft-books/CSBB-textbook/book/Quarter2/Week2_3.md

 -   Being able to explain alternatives to animal research -- their advantages and shortcomings

-## Workshop: Critical Thinking as a Scientist
+## Workshop Critical Thinking as a Scientist
 Critical thinking is often about problem solving.
 Why isn't this thing you've planned out working.
 What are some of the factors that can contribute to failures, better known as unexpected results.
 How do you